Keep Working

 Set up Backup and Sync

-If you have files you need to access remotely, you can use Google Drive Backup and Sync to sync folders from your computer with Google Drive so you can access those files from your home computer (does not work for department shared folders)
+If you have files* you need to access from elsewhere, you can use Google Drive Backup and Sync to sync folders from your computer with Google Drive so you can access those files from your home computer

-You can use these tools to hold meetings remotely
+You can use these tools to hold meetings with participants from multiple location

 Recommended Services